 Are there any benefits for alumni?

 Yes!
-Graduates of programs offered through IIT Online belong to the larger network of IIT alumni worldwide.
+Graduates of programs offered through the Office of Digital Learning belong to the larger network of IIT alumni worldwide.
 Connect with the IIT Alumni Association Online Community through its website, or contact the Office of Alumni Relations for additional information: 800.IIT.ALUM, 312.567.5040, or email@example.com.